 U.N.E.E.C. was the forerunner of New Early Entrepreneur Wonders (NE2W), the flagship organization he opened on Wall Street.
 NE2W enlisted, educated and engaged “at-risk” youth by creating and developing legal ways for them to acquire additional income.
 Gray is the youngest person to have an office on Wall Street.

 Farrah Gray’s work did not remain under the radar-screen for long.
 He soon then became the youngest member of the Board of Advisors for the Las Vegas Chamber of Commerce.
 He was also given a three-year term on the Board of Directors of United Way of Southern Nevada at the age of 15.
-Farrah Gray’s continued his philanthropic work signing on as the spokesman for the National Coalition for the Homeless and the National Marrow Donor Program.
+Farrah Gray’s continued his philanthropic work with the National Marrow Donor Program.
 As a private consultant he was gone in to work with the likes of JP Morgan Chase and the U.S. Department of Commerce Minority Development Agency.

-“Reallionaire” was endorsed by Former President Bill Clinton, Pierre Sutton, Stedman Graham, Jack Canfield and Mark Victor Hansen.
-Gray’s book and his journey to succeed against the odds have become required reading and part of classroom study from elementary school to entrepreneurship departments on college and university campuses such as Harvard University and Princeton.
-Gray’s books, “Reallionaire,” “Get Real Get Rich” and “The Truth Shall Make You Rich,”have been translated into Russian, German, Polish, French, Korean, Indonesian, and Vietnamese languages with book sales in Africa, Australia and Europe and in Central and South American countries.
+Farrah Gray’s books and his journey to succeed against the odds have become required reading and part of classroom study from elementary school to entrepreneurship departments of college and university campuses such as Harvard University and Princeton.
+Gray’s books “Reallionaire,” “Get Real Get Rich,” and “The Truth Shall Make You Rich” have been translated into Russian, German, Polish, Chinese, Korean, Indonesian, and Vietnamese languages.
+With book sales in Africa, United Kingdom, European Union, Russia, China, Korea, Australia, and ASEAN Countries.

 “Farrah Gray named as one of Black Entertainment Television’s (BET) 12 Famous Entrepreneurs”